Being a grandparent during separation or divorce

 But it’s still important to get support for yourself.
 It might help you to talk with a friend or counsellor – someone who’s less involved in the situation.

 There are government-funded relationship counsellors at organisations like Relationships Australia and Family Relationships Online.
 Your GP should also be able to refer you to a psychologist or relationship counsellor.
 If you need to talk to someone urgently, phone Lifeline on 131 114.

 Just like before the separation, family get-togethers for holidays and birthdays will depend on what plans your grandchild’s parents have made.

 If you’re organising a family event, you might need to plan ahead and be flexible with timing – for example, by celebrating your birthday the week before so that your grandchild can attend.
-Or you could celebrate your birthday at two separate events – for example, afternoon tea and dinner.
+Or you could celebrate your birthday at a few separate events – for example, afternoon tea and dinner.
 If it’s OK, you can let your grandchild’s parents know that they’re both welcome.

-For special events – for example, a family wedding that you’ll all be invited to – talk with your grandchild’s parents when you hear about the event.
+For special events like family weddings, talk with your grandchild’s parents when you hear about the event.
 This will help them to make arrangements for your grandchild to be there.

 Losing contact with your grandchild

-– Jean, grandmother of two
+– Jean, grandmother of 2